kennygrant/bestiary/net.md

 ## Handling Responses

 Don't close the response body before you check if there was an error.

-Serving Files
+## Serving Files

+A common anti-pattern which has sprouted up to serve files in Go is:

-Working with JSON
+## Working with JSON

 JSON only handles floats, so if you Marshal json you'll have to be aware of this.

+## Server Timeouts

+Set the timeouts on your server explicitly.

+## Client Timeouts

+Set the timeouts on http client.